 However, if there is a way for me to participate in the session, I am much more likely to stay connected to the content and the message.

 That’s where event gamification can help tremendously.
 Event gamification creates a fun way to let attendees participate in the session.

 We have created thousands of games for different event audiences.
-Here are four different event gamification tactics that work.
+Here are five different event gamification tactics that work.
 You may want to consider them for your next sales meeting or customer event.

-If you are looking for high-impact-minimal-effort game then a group trivia game (trivia Challenge) is the way to go.
+If you are looking for high-impact-minimal-effort game then a group trivia game is the way to go.

 Knowing that people will play, the key to your success will be aligning your trivia questions with the meeting content.
 If you use a product like SocialPoint you will be able to do two things: (1) create a set of trivia questions around your event’s learning objectives and report on it.
 In addition, (2) you will be able to measure an individual’s performance and do an analysis of the individual questions they answered correctly and incorrectly.